 - Be a good witness.
 Get a description, location, direction of travel and license plate number when available.

-Also, police encourage preserve users to program the nonemergency dispatch number into their cell phones.
-The number is: 815.727.6191.
-Forest Preserve District Police officers are dispatched to all Will County Forest Preserves by the Laraway Communications Center regardless of where the preserve is located in Will County.
+Forest Preserve police encourage preserve users to program the nonemergency dispatch number into their cell phones.
+Forest Preserve police officers are dispatched to all Will County Forest Preserves by the Laraway Communications Center regardless of where the preserve is located in Will County.

 The District advises people to never confront someone who is in the act of committing a crime, but to call the dispatch number for nonemergencies or 911 for emergencies.